sithmel/Do-androids-dream-of-electric-duck/README.md

 }
 ```
 Note:
-This pattern of generating a new iterator is very useful and it is part of the iterable/asyncIterable interface.
+The previous pattern of generating a new iterator is very useful and it is part of the iterable/asyncIterable interface.

 We can define as iterable an object that has a method named "Symbol.iterator" and this method returns an iterator.
 ---
 #### Use iterable